-There are two main kinds of glass damage:
+There are two main kinds of windshield glass damage:

-The other primary cause of glass damage is heat.
-Our high summer temperatures make glass much more likely to crack or chip.
-The combination of lots of highway driving and high heat make the Valley the top metro area in the country for glass damage.
+The other primary cause of windshield glass damage is heat.
+Arizona's high summer temperatures make glass much more likely to crack or chip.

 Bullseye chips have a series of concentric rings spreading out from a center point.

 Star chips have a series of small individual cracks connected by a center point.